-These easy vegan free from linzer cookies are pretty as a picture, delicate, light, so delicious and use only 8 ingredients.
+These easy grain free linzer cookies have a vegan option and are are delicate, light, so delicious and use only 8 ingredients.
 Buttery shortcrust biscuit filled with raspberry chia jam, these German-inspired cookies will delight you.

-How to make free from raspberry linzer cookies
+How to make paleo grain free linzer cookies

 Step 1.
 The dough.

 The dough is very simple- its a basic cookie recipe of beating the butter and maple syrup and then mixing in the dry ingredients.
 Wrap and chill the dough.

 Roll out dough between baking paper or silicone mats then using cookie cutters cut your cookies.
 Use a star or heart shaped cutter and cut shapes into half the cookies.

 Step 3.
 Bake.

 Step 5.
 Assemble your cookies